vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 - 'Prover' uses a specific polynomial commitment scheme to commit and prove knowledge of the committed polynomials,
 - [Plookup](https://eprint.iacr.org/2020/315.pdf) is one of the ways to check if the Prover's commited polynomials produce correct traces.

-While the polynomial constraints are written in the PIL language, the instructions that are initially zk-assembly but subsequently expressed and stored in JSON format.
+While the polynomial constraints are written in the PIL language, the instructions are initially written in zk-assembly but subsequently expressed and stored in JSON format.

-The above outline of the proof/verification procedure was explained in this [blogpost](https://blog.hermez.io/zkevm-documentation/), and further detailed in the documentation [here](https://docs.hermez.io/zkEVM/architecture/introduction/).
+The above outline of the proof/verification procedure was explained in this [blogpost](https://blog.hermez.io/zkevm-documentation/), and further detailed in the documentation [here](https://docs.hermez.io/zkEVM/Basic-Concepts/simple-state-machine/).

 Although not all verification involves a Plookup, the diagram below, briefly illustrates the wide role Plookup plays in the zkProver.